microsoft/MixedReality-UXTools-Unreal/README.md

 Features:
 - [Input simulation](Docs/InputSimulation.md) - Simulates articulated hands and head pose that you can use in-editor.
 This is great for improving development iteration times.
 - [Hand interaction actor](Docs/HandInteraction.md) - Used to interact with our UX components with articulated hands.
 - [Pressable button component](Docs/PressableButton.md) - Low level component used to drive the state of button blueprints.
-An example button blueprint is provided.
+Example button blueprints are provided.
+- [Pinch Slider](Docs/PinchSlider.md) - Allows the user to continuously change a value by moving the slider thumb along the track.
+- [Bounds Control](Docs/BoundsControl.md) - Allows the user to change the position, rotation, and size of an actor, using _affordances_.
-- [Manipulator component](Docs/Manipulator.md) - Allows moving and rotating an actor with either one or two hand manipulation.
+- [Manipulator component](Docs/Manipulator.md) - Allows moving, rotating and scaling an actor with either one or two hand manipulation.
 - [Follow behaviour component](Docs/FollowComponent.md) - Keeps an actor or component within sight of another component, usually the camera.
+- [Hand constraint component](Docs/HandConstraintComponent.md) - Keeps the actor position and rotation aligned with a hand while avoiding overlaping with it.
+- [Palm up constraint component](Docs/PalmUpConstraintComponent.md) - A [Hand constraint](Docs/HandConstraintComponent.md) specialization that activates only when the palm is facing the player.
+- [Far beam component](Docs/FarBeam.md) - Allows the user to visualise elements in the scene they can interact with from afar.
 - [Graphics documentation](Docs/Graphics.md) - Breakdown of shaders, materials, and graphics techniques used to render UX components.

-Included but still in development is a bounding box component that allows manipulation of an actor's transform via affordances.
+- The plugin also contains a handful of [utilities](Docs/Utilities.md) that augment the Unreal Engine editor.

 ![Features](Docs/Images/Features.png)